 Date Published: July 2012

-The interim regulation was published in the Federal Register on July 31, 2012 and became effective August 30, 2012.
+The CoC Program interim rule was first published in the Federal Register on July 31, 2012 and became effective August 30, 2012.
 The public comment period closed on November 16, 2012.
 An updated version of the CoC Program interim rule was published in the Federal Register on April 1, 2017.

-On June 14, 2016, HUD published the CoC Program Interim Rule Amendment to § 578.51(c): Increasing Mobility Options for Homeless Individuals and Families With Tenant-Based Rental Assistance, which was established in response to the Violence Against Women Reauthorization Act of 2013.
-Prior to the publication of the updated interim rule, the Amendment was published and went into effect on July 14, 2016 and is open for comment until August 15, 2016.
-Please visit the Federal Register page on the CoC Program Interim Rule to submit a formal comment.
+The updated version incorporates changes made in CoC Program Interim Rule Amendment to § 578.51(c): Increasing Mobility Options for Homeless Individuals and Families With Tenant-Based Rental Assistance, which was established in response to the Violence Against Women Reauthorization Act of 2013.
+Prior to the publication of the updated interim rule, the Amendment was published and went into effect on July 14, 2016 and was open for comment until August 15, 2016 on the Federal Register page on the CoC Program Interim Rule.